cubeapm/docs/docs/infra-monitoring/gcp-metric-explorer/gcp-metric-explorer-kubernetes/self-managed-k8s.md

 # Self Managed K8s

-When running CubeAPM in a self-managed Kubernetes cluster (on-premises, bare metal, or other cloud providers), you'll need to use service account key files to authenticate with GCP Monitoring APIs.
+When running OpenTelemetry Collector in a self-managed Kubernetes cluster (on-premises, bare metal, or other cloud providers), you'll need to use service account key files to authenticate with GCP Monitoring APIs.

 ## Granting Permissions to Pods in Self-Managed Kubernetes Cluster